-Med School/Year Graduated: University of Arizona College of Medicine, 1997
+Med School/Year Graduated: Medical College of Wisconsin, 2007

 “If I wasn’t a doctor, I’d be...”

 A dentist.
 I was actually pre-dental in college, but switched at the last minute.